hestiaAI/hestialabs-experiences/packages/README.md

 ## Package management

-This section explains how packages are created and updated
+This section explains how packages for experiences are created and updated.
+Similar principles apply to other packages.

 ### Create a new package